From Professional Athletes to Weekend Warriors, Healing Begins Here.

 2012 to Present

 Dr. Kremchek is passionate about making top quality care as convenient as possible for his patients.
-He currently sees patients at Beacon’s Cincinnati Sports Club, Wilmington, Dayton (Miamisburg) and Sharonville (Summit Woods) locations.
+He currently sees patients at Beacon’s location in Sharonville (Summit Woods).

 His special interests include sports medicine and orthopedics.
 It is Dr. Kremchek's goal to help athletes return to play, while developing the knowledge and skills to prevent future injuries.
 For active patients, he endeavors to guide them through the healing process, while helping inform them to prevent future injuries.